Attorney general considers making it easier to subpoena journalists

 Sessions suggested news organizations had endangered people’s lives by publishing stories based on leaked information, though he did not provide any evidence for this claim.

 “We respect the important role that the press plays, and we’ll give them respect, but it is not unlimited,” he said at the press briefing.
 “They cannot place lives at risk with impunity.
 We must balance the press’s role with protecting our national security and the lives of those who serve in the intelligence community, the armed forces, and all law-abiding Americans.”

 The current Justice Department guidelines were implemented in 2015, after extensive discussion between then-Attorney General Eric Holder and a coalition of journalism organizations and press freedom groups, led by the Reporters Committee for Freedom of the Press.
-They direct the Department of Justice not to subpoena journalists for information only as a last resort, and require the attorney general to personally approve any subpoena of a journalist or news organization.
+They direct the Department of Justice to only subpoena journalists for information as a last resort and require the attorney general to personally approve any subpoena of a journalist or news organization.

 The guidelines also instruct the department to provide news organizations of advance notice of subpoenas and records requests related to journalism, so that the news organizations have a chance to fight the subpoenas in court before they are carried out.

 The “advance notice” policy is a relatively recent addition to the guidelines.
 It was partly a response to concern that the Justice Department had secretly obtained journalists’ communications as part of its leak investigations.